hua-lab/ctt/README.md

     3.1.
 Collect genome and prior whole genome annotation (gff3 and protein sequence) databases and save them under "species_databases".
 You may collect these databases for as many genomes as you want if your space is allowed.

     3.2.
-Create a tab file, termed "genome_gff3_proteome_files.tab" to organize the genomes you want to annotate.
+Create a tab file, termed "organismal_genome_gff3_proteome_files.tab" to organize the genomes you want to annotate.
 On each new line, list the genome file name (ended with *.fa), gff3 file name (ended with *.gene.gff3), and protein annotation file name (ended with *.protein.fa).
 The files should be separated with tab but not space characters.
 You may use vim editor to create this file under the directory of "species_databases".

     3.3.
 Make both genome and proteome blast databases.

 	 For each genome file, do

-		makeblastdb -in genome_file_name -dbtype nucl -out genome_file_name_db
+		makeblastdb -in genome_file_name -dbtype nucl -out genome_file_name.db

-		e.g. makeblastdb -in Athaliana_167_TAIR9.fa -dbtype nucl -out Athaliana_167_Tair9.fa_db
+		e.g. makeblastdb -in Athaliana_167_TAIR9.fa -dbtype nucl -out Athaliana_167_Tair9.fa.db

 	 For each proteome file, do

-		makeblastdb -in proteome_file_name -dbtype prot -out proteome_file_name_db
+		makeblastdb -in proteome_file_name -dbtype prot -out proteome_file_name.db

-		e.g. makeblastdb -in Athaliana_167_TAIR10.protein.fa -dbtype prot -out Athaliana_167_TAIR10.protein.fa_db
+		e.g. makeblastdb -in Athaliana_167_TAIR10.protein.fa -dbtype prot -out Athaliana_167_TAIR10.protein.fa.db

 4. Collect seed sequences for superfamilies in which you are interested under directory "seeds".